 When collecting the environmental information attempt to collect sufficient information to determine the population distribution.
 For example, applied loads on a bicycle sprocket may vary over a range from barely enough force to cause motion, to very high loads of a professional sprinting uphill.
-The distribution may be a described with a nonparametric histogram, or a suitable statistical distribution.
+The distribution may be described with a nonparametric histogram or a suitable statistical distribution.

 Weather data is readily available from the US National Oceanic and Atmospheric Agency (NOAA) website.

 By collecting a sufficient range of data, generally over a few years, you can determine the distributions of temperatures, daily temperature changes, precipitation, and wind loads in specific regions of the world.